 We even chatted with the online customer support before deciding to go ahead.
 The result?
 We were completely unhappy with the quality of service, after spending twice as much as we had expected to pay.
 The company initially told us it would cost us a flat fee, but then told us we had to purchase the same flat fee service again to fix the problem.
 To make matters worse, the problem we hired them to solve was not actually fixed.
 On the contrary, after paying double the expected amount, we had to undo all of the “work” they did, and ended up fixing the problem ourselves.
 We found them to be unprofessional beyond imagination.

-So, we went back to the review sites to check the negative reviews, and what we discovered was that the company was flagging all negative reviews, effectively propping up its positive reviews.
+So, we went back to the review sites to check the negative reviews, and what we discovered was that the company was flagging all negative reviews, essentially skewing the reviews in its favor.
 Many of the positive reviews seemed to be contradictory to our experience, to the point we could tell the reviews were almost certainly contrived.
 Let it be said we will never be using that company’s services again, let alone recommending it.

 We also went to the Better Business Bureau (BBB) site, where the same company had a good, albeit lower score from customer reviews than review sites, but had an F (the lowest possible) rating for failing to respond to a number of customer complaints.

 Two things became vividly clear to us: